+Imports can use variables, so that certain import settings can change dynamically depending on the variable value.
 You can use two different types of variables in imports:

-• Import variables: Import variables are defined on the Variables tab of the Import Wizard.
-Import variables can be used throughout the import settings (though not in all settings; see the documentation for each setting to see if variables are supported there).
-When the import is executed, the user is prompted to define values for the variables.

-• Transform variables: Transform variables are defined on the Transforms tab of the Import Wizard.
+- Import variables: Import variables are defined on the Variables tab of the Import Wizard.
+Import variables can be used throughout the import settings (though not in all settings-see the documentation for each setting to see if variables are supported there).
+When the import is executed manually, the user is prompted to define values for the variables.
+If the import is run using Scheduler, the Scheduler job must define values for the variables. - Transform variables: Transform variables are defined on the Transforms tab of the Import Wizard.
 Transform variables can only be used in transform statements, and as destination columns.
 Transform variables are associated with a specific SQL statement that results in a single value.

-The values for import variables are defined by the user who is executing the import, at the start of the import, before any other import steps are processed.
+The values for import variables are defined at the start of the import, before any other import steps are processed.
 Therefore import variables are a good fit for actions such as: